 - 1.5 cups plant milk

 - Whisk together the oat flour and the baking powder.
-Then, add the mashed sweet potato, plant milk, maple syrup and apple cider vinegar.
+Then, add the mashed sweet potato, plant milk, and maple syrup.
 Whisk together once more until well-combined.

 - Add around 2-3 tbsp of the batter to a hot non-stick frying pan.
-Cook for around 2 minutes, until bubbles start to form on the surface and the edges start to brown.
+Cook for around 2-3 minutes, until the edges start to brown.
 Flip, and cook for a further 30 seconds - 1 minute on the other side.

 - Serve the pancakes immediately with maple syrup and other toppings of your choice.